warashibetrader/warashibetrader.github.io/_posts/2021-12-26-warashibe-trading-challenge.md

 I recently got fed up with my equities broker for one reason or another.
 This possibly deserves its own future post; presently, I won't discuss this any further.

 Up to and during this time, I was not particularly impressed by the cryptocurrency space.
-My impression was that it was full of scams and fees.
-Take Bitcoin, for example: My understanding was (and still is) that a transaction on the Bitcoin network takes (flat) fees of between $10 and $100.
+My understanding was that it was an ecosystem of scams and fees.
+Take Bitcoin, for example: A transaction on the Bitcoin network takes (flat) fees of between $10 and $100.
 However much equities trading is bogged down by regulation and incompetent brokers, it still appears absolutely frictionless in comparsion.
 In addition to the exorbitant fees, I was not impressed by Bitcoin's environmental footprint.
 My understanding was (and again, still is) that Bitcoin is fundamentally flawed, in that scarcity and security are both "generated" by tying them to the cost of energy.